-Prerequisites: (Full Admission to the BEd program or

-BEd AD-Sec Year 2) and FREN 202
+Prerequisites: (Full Admission to the BEd program or BEd AD-Sec Year 2) and FREN 202

 Study of general pedagogy and basics for the teaching of a second language.
 Review and updating of methodologies in the teaching of French as a Second Language.
 A study of effective procedures in classroom communication.
 Methods of evaluation and pedagogy resources.
-Micro-teaching, in-class activities, and field experiences are part of this course.
+In-class activities and micro-teaching are a part of this course.